Foreign Legal Consultant Application and Renewal

 - Such evidence as the Board shall deem necessary that you continue to meet the requirements for the original certification.
 Please refer to Rule 14, and the instructions

 Continuing Legal Education.
 Your application for renewal must be accompanied by proof that you have completed three hours of continuing legal education in ethics courses accredited by the State Bar of Texas (CLE).
 To report CLE hours, use the Foreign Legal Consultant Attendance Certificate Form found on the State Bar of Texas website Foreign Legal Consultant Certification page.
 Both you and the CLE sponsor must complete the form.
 If you do not attach the properly completed reporting form(s) verifying that you have completed the required CLE, your application for renewal will be returned to you unfiled and unprocessed.
 See the State Bar of Texas Continuing Legal Education website and the Texas Center for Legal Ethics and Professionalism website for courses and events.

 Filing Fees.
 The fee to renew a Foreign Legal Consultant Certification is $150.
 In addition, every second renewal year there is a supplemental investigation fee of $150.
 Thus, the total fees due every second renewal year are $300.
-See Appendix D. If you are uncertain of the correct filing fee, please contact your Licensure Analyst.
+See Appendix Fee Schedule.
+If you are uncertain of the correct filing fee, please contact your Licensure Analyst.

 Deadline and Late Fee.
 If you do not submit your completed renewal application at least 60 days before your current certification will expire, you may, upon a showing of good cause, submit a late renewal application up to 180 days after your certification expires, with payment of a $150 late fee in addition to the applicable filing fee(s).
 After the 180-day grace period has passed, you cannot renew your certification—you must reapply for certification under Section 2 of Rule 14 of the Rules Governing Admission to the Bar of Texas.